 Let’s be real: SEO can be incredibly complex.
 Even if you have a deep understanding of the concept, ranking on page one in search engine result pages (SERPs) is never easy.
-This is where the right SEO tools can help.
+This is where SEO analytics tools can help.

 In this post, I’ve created a list of five SEO tools that can help you on your journey to SEO success.
 Essentially these are the only tools you’ll ever need to improve the overall SEO of your website.
 So make sure you are having these tools in your marketing toolkit from day one.